-- The carry forward rules allow unused annual allowances to be carried forward for a maximum of three tax years. - This means that 5 April 2020 is the last opportunity to use any unused allowance of up to £40,000 from 2016/17. - For high earners who are subject to tapered annual allowance and whether there is anything, consideration should be made over whether anything can be done about it. - If there is enough carry forward available and threshold income is just above £110,000, making additional individual pension contributions could restore the annual allowance. - This means more pension savings and the possibility of avoiding a tax charge. - Making extra pension contributions for those who may be subject to a reduced personal allowance a pension contribution could claw back some of this allowance giving an effective tax saving of around 60%, more with salary sacrifice. - Pension contributions can also help families get back their child benefit, which is progressively cut back if one parent or partner in the household has income of more than £50,000. - Benefit is totally lost when income reaches £60,000. - Individuals should consider making a net pension contribution of up to £2,880 (£3,600 gross) each year for members of their family, including children and grandchildren, who do not have relevant UK earnings. - The £720 basic rate tax relief added by the Government each year is a significant benefit and the earlier that pension contributions are started the more they benefit from compounded tax-free returns.
+- The carry forward rules allow unused annual allowances to be carried forward for a maximum of three tax years. - This means that 5 April 2023 is the last opportunity to use any unused allowance of up to £40,000 from 2019/20. - For high earners who are subject to tapered annual allowance and whether there is anything, consideration should be made over whether anything can be done about it. - If there is enough carry forward available and threshold income is just above £200,000, making additional individual pension contributions could restore the annual allowance. - This means more pension savings and the possibility of avoiding a tax charge. - Making extra pension contributions for those who may be subject to a reduced personal allowance a pension contribution could claw back some of this allowance giving an effective tax saving of around 60%. - This increases if the contribution is made via salary sacrifice/salary exchange. - Employees can sacrifice part of their salary and/or bonus in return for their employer paying the amount sacrificed as an employer pension contribution on their behalf. - Unlike salary/bonus, an employer pension contribution doesn't attract National Insurance. - The 1.25% increases in employer and employee National Insurance Contributions (NICs) makes salary sacrifice even more attractive. - As well as the usual income tax relief, the additional benefit of salary sacrifice is the NICs savings for both employer and employee, made by reducing salary. - Employers make their own decisions of how much of the NIC saving they pass onto their employees, with some passing all and some nothing at all. - However, even if none, the employee will still benefit from their employee NICs savings.

+- Pension contributions can also help families get back their child benefit, which is progressively cut back if one parent or partner in the household has income of more than £50,000. - The benefit is totally lost when income reaches £60,000. - Individuals should consider making a net pension contribution of up to £2,880 (£3,600 gross) each year for members of their family, including children and grandchildren, who do not have relevant UK earnings. - The £720 basic rate tax relief added by the Government each year is a significant benefit and the earlier that pension contributions are started the more they benefit from compounded tax-free returns. - For those in control of how they distribute funds from their company there are broadly there three main ways to extract the funds; salary, dividends or by making employer pension contributions. - The increase in the NIC rates and dividend tax rates both make the extraction of profits for via pension contributions more attractive. - To provide a shareholding director with their immediate income needs, the company accountant will often suggest paying a minimal salary, perhaps up to the personal allowance (or in previous years the employer NICs secondary earnings limit) and the rest in dividends. - As the rate payable on both the employer and employee NICs will have increased by 1.25%, this is unlikely to change, despite the increase in dividend tax rates.